Pyramid of Sahure: Substructure

-North-South cross-section of the pyramid.
-Beige: fine Tura limestone; red: red granite; light grey: low-grade limestone; medium grey: limestone foundation; dark grey: bedrock.
+North–south cross-section of the pyramid.

 The substructure access is located slightly above ground on the pyramid's north face.
 A short descending corridor – lined with granite – leads into a vestibule, beyond which the route is guarded by a pink granite portcullis, with granite-lined walls on either side.
 The corridor is 4.25 m long sloped at 24° 48′, with a passage 1.27 m wide and 1.87 m high.
 The corridor following – lined with limestone – begins with a slight ascent becoming horizontal – lined with granite – just before its terminus.
 The ascending portion is 22.3 m long with a slope of 5°, while the horizontal section is 3.1 m long.

-Precise reconstruction of the substructure plan has been rendered impossible by the extensive damage that stone thieves wrought on the chambers.
-Until 2019, sources differed as to whether the funerary apartment – estimated to be 12.6 m east-west by 3.15 m north-south – consisted of a single or twin chambers.
-Clearance of the substructure in 2019 confirmed that the funerary apartment consisted of two rooms, with the burial chamber still to be investigated.
+Precise reconstruction of the substructure plan has been rendered impossible by the extensive damage that stone thieves have wrought on the chambers.
+Sources have differed on whether the funerary apartment – estimated to be 12.6 m east–west by 3.15 m north–south – consists of a single or dual chambers.
+Clearance of the substructure has confirmed that the funerary apartment comprised two rooms, with the burial chamber still to be investigated.
 The antechamber lies on the vertical axis of the pyramid, occupying 14.9 m2 of space, with the burial chamber to its west.
 The chambers had a ceiling constructed from three gabled layers of limestone blocks, which dispersed the weight from the superstructure onto either side of the passageway preventing collapse.
 Perring estimated the largest blocks to be 10.6 m long, 3 m wide and 4 m thick.
 Despite their size and weight, all but two have been broken.

+A conservation project led by Egyptologist Mohamed Ismail Khaled has begun work to stabilize the pyramid's substructure.
+During the restoration of the antechamber, the team rediscovered a low eastern passageway – originally mentioned by John Shae Perring during his exploration in 1836; rejected by later archaeologists, especially Ludwig Borchardt in 1907.
+The work revealed eight storage chambers used for royal funerary equipment, altering previous understandings of Fifth Dynasty pyramid interior layouts.

 Inside the apartment's ruins, Perring found stone fragments – the only discovered remains of the burial – which he believed belonged to the king's basalt sarcophagus.